ecmwf-ifs/ectrans/docs/content/installation.md

 - A [CMake](https://cmake.org/) with version >= 3.12
 - [ecBuild](https://github.com/ecmwf/ecbuild.git) (a collection of ECMWF-specific CMake macros)
-- A Fortran with OpenMP support and a C compiler.
+- A Fortran compiler with OpenMP support and a C compiler.
 Officially we support:
     - Classic Intel (i.e. ifort and icc)
     - GNU
     - NVHPC